 Customer complaints need to be taken seriously.

-Understand the issue fully, investigate, and respond quickly.
+Understand the issue thoroughly, investigate, and respond quickly.

 #3 Resolve promptly

-Find a fix or workaround for their issues in a timely manner.
+Find a fix or workaround for their issues promptly.

 Frustrated customers will appreciate the effort.
 This will create a positive impression on the client and buy you time.

 Customer service escalation management should be everyone’s top priority.